“There’s only one thing I seek from God,” the young girl said. “Forgiveness. Other than forgiveness, there’s nothing else I want.”

-Is there something that will help me find my life purpose
+Is there something that will help me find my life purpose, my life truth?

-The question remains: how to find your life’s purpose?
+The question remains: how do you find your life’s purpose?
 The answer is rather simple, here: Care about something.

 “A person’s life can be meaningful only if she cares fairly deeply about some things, only if she is gripped, excited, interested, engaged.”

 Whatever we care deeply about becomes our life’s purpose, its meaning.
 It’s really that simple.
 Read more here.